 In this subsection, we use the calibrated parameters to simulate the dynamic paths of the two mechanisms in nine different environments.
 In each environment, we run 10,000 Monte Carlo simulations with the calibrated payoff assessment learning model.
 Of the nine environments, we report one in each of the three utility functions.
-Results of the simulation are reported in Figures 3 to 5.
+Results of the simulation are reported in Figures 3 to 5, which represent three out of the nine simulated environments.
+The other six figures are not shown here due to space limitations, but are available from the authors upon requests.